 that a meeting to be arranged with Members to meet with the Head of Environmental Services and Inspector Mark Chappell to discuss the issues in relation to parking around school.

-55. EXECUTIVE COMMITTEE MINUTES AND SCRUTINY OF THE EXECUTIVE COMMITTEE'S WORK PROGRAMME - SELECTING ITEMS FOR SCRUTINY including the Fees and charges 2019/20 report.
-In addition it was agreed that the group should pre-scrutinise the Redditch Business Improvement District item.
+55. EXECUTIVE COMMITTEE MINUTES AND SCRUTINY OF THE EXECUTIVE COMMITTEE'S WORK PROGRAMME - SELECTING ITEMS FOR SCRUTINY

 Members considered the Executive Committee minutes from a meeting held on 11th September, 2018 and the Executive Committee's Work Programme.